Anxiety is a response to stress, and it can cause a variety of psychological and physical symptoms.

 Read on as we explore anxiety-related nausea, ways to manage it, and when it’s time to see a doctor.

-Anxiety can trigger your fight or flight response.
+Anxiety can trigger your fight, flight, or freeze response.
 Basically, your body is preparing you to face a crisis.
 This is a natural reaction to a stressful situation and, when called for, can help you survive.

 When you feel stressed or anxious, your body releases a rush of hormones.
 Neurotransmitters in the brain react by sending messages to the rest of your body to: